andycranston/serialmenu/README.md

 1:/dev/ttyUSB0:115200:Test of serial port:minicom -D %d -b %b
 ```

-consist of four fields separate by ':' characters.
+consist of five fields separate by ':' characters.
 The fields are, in order:

 ```
 Menu option number
 Device name of the serial port
 Baud rate/speed (common values are 9600 and 115200)
+Description for the menu option
 Command to invoke to make a connection
 ```